chill117/sequel/readme.md

 {
 	validate: false,// When FALSE, the validation step will be skipped.
 	where: {
-		name: {
-			ne: ''// Find records where the 'name' is not an empty string.
-		},
 		some_value: 5// Find records where 'some_value' is equal to 5.
+		some_value2: [5, 6, 7],// Find records where 'some_value2' is equal to one of the values in the given array.
 		other_value: {
 			gt: 0,// Find records where 'other_value' is greater than 0.
 			gte: 1,// Find records where 'other_value' is greater than or equal to 1.
 			lt: 100,// Find records where 'other_value' is less than 100.
-			lte: 100// Find records where 'other_value' is less than or equal to 100.
+			lte: 100// Find records where 'other_value' is less than or equal to 100.,
+			ne: 5// Find records where 'other_value' does not equal 5.
 		}
 	},
 	limit: 5,// An integer that specifies the maximum number of records to update.
 Default is no limit.
-	offset: 2,// An integer that specifies the offset of the query.
-Default is 0.
 	debug: true// When TRUE, debugging information will be printed to the console.
 }
 ```